tripadvisor/android-clockseekbar/README.md

 Tested against API level 14+.

-Standalone Android widget for picking a single date or range from a calendar view.
+Standalone Android widget for picking a single time or range from a clock view.

 ![Screenshot](ScreenShot.png)